John Oliver’s Final Desperate Plea to Vote Out Trump

 “The fact is, the election is now just two days away.
 And because of that, our show tonight is going to be a little bit different,” John Oliver announced at the top of Sunday’s Last Week Tonight.

-While Trump has claimed time and again that he’s done a “tremendous” job handling the ongoing pandemic, the facts tell a far different story.
+While President Donald Trump has claimed time and again that he’s done a “tremendous” job handling the ongoing pandemic, the facts tell a far different story.

 Indeed, the first public reports of what was happening in Wuhan, China, with the novel coronavirus came on Dec.
 31, 2019, and Health and Human Services Secretary Alex Azar couldn’t manage to secure an interview with Trump about it until Jan.
 18—during which he was regularly interrupted by Trump pestering him about when flavored vaping products would be back on the market (really).
-Then, Trump claimed that COVID-19 would just go away naturally (he said this 39 times) even though, on Feb.
-26, he was aware that community spreading was going on in the U.S. Plus, it took forever to implement proper testing for the disease.
+Then Trump claimed that COVID-19 would just go away naturally (he said this 39 times) even though, on Feb.
+26, he was aware that community spread was under way in the U.S. Plus, it took forever to implement proper testing for the disease.

-If that weren’t enough, there were extreme PPE shortages across the country (despite the administration being warned about the need early and often from various health officials), and Jared Kushner was placed in charge of a Supply Chain Task Force to procure more PPE—but he ultimately appointed a handful of twenty-somethings with no experience to the team who accomplished next to nothing.
+If that weren’t enough, there were extreme PPE shortages across the country, despite the administration being warned about the need early and often from various health officials.
+Presidential son-in-law Jared Kushner was placed in charge of a Supply Chain Task Force to procure more PPE—but he ultimately appointed a handful of twenty-somethings with no experience to the team who accomplished next to nothing.

-There’s also the issue of Attorney General William Barr, who Oliver called “dangerous,” “authoritarian,” and an “asshole” who was once alleged to have covered up a scandal involving George H.W.
-Bush supplying military technology to Saddam Hussein, called the COVID-19 lockdowns “the greatest intrusion on civil liberties” since slavery (yikes), and who argued that the only checks on the president should be the election or impeachment, which has afforded Trump an extraordinary amount of corruptive power.
-Barr has served as Trump’s personal lawyer/consigliere during his tenure—clearing out protesters in front of the White House for Trump’s Bible photo opp; suggesting charging protesters with “sedition,” which can carry a 20-year prison sentence; designating New York City, Portland and Seattle as “anarchist” jurisdictions; and defending Trump in a defamation case involving one of Trump’s many rape accusers, E. Jean Carroll.
+There’s also the issue of Barr, whom Oliver called “dangerous,” “authoritarian,” and an “asshole” who was once alleged to have covered up a scandal involving George H.W.
+Bush supplying military technology to Saddam Hussein.
+Barr also called the COVID-19 lockdowns “the greatest intrusion on civil liberties” since slavery (yikes) and argued that the only checks on the president should be the election or impeachment, which has afforded Trump an extraordinary amount of corruptive power.
+Barr has served as Trump’s personal lawyer/consigliere during his tenure—clearing out protesters in front of the White House for Trump’s Bible photo-op; suggesting charging protesters with “sedition,” which can carry a 20-year prison sentence; designating New York City, Portland, and Seattle as “anarchist” jurisdictions; and defending Trump in a defamation case involving one of Trump’s many rape accusers, E. Jean Carroll.

 At the end of the show, Oliver issued a personal plea.